ZL-Asica/Gravatar-Worker/README.md

 ### 🔹 `GET /avatar?email=<email>`

 Fetches the avatar by raw email (safely hashed server-side).
+If the email is invalid, it falls back to `email@example.com`.

 **Example:**